 Gbak is one of the database backup and restore utilities supplied with Firebird.
-In Firebird 1.5 and earlier, it is the only supplied utility of this kind, while Firebird 2.x and later also has the nbackup utility which is described in Firebird's nbackup tool.
+Gbak creates a logical backup of the database structure and data.
+In Firebird 1.5 and earlier, it is the only backup utility, while Firebird 2.0 and later also have the nbackup utility which is described in Firebird's nbackup tool.
+Nbackup creates a physical backup of the database pages.